-Cognition
+I. Cognition

-- 1. What is the major theoretical position that distinguishes behaviorism from research approaches used by psychologists before the rise of behaviorism?
+- 1. How did the behaviorist approach to psychological research in the first half of the 20th century differ from research approaches used by psychologists before the rise of behaviorism?
 What advantages does behaviorism have over analytical introspection as a research method?
-Give an example of a mental process or ability that would be difficult or impossible to studying using introspection and explain why. - Describe the differences between implicit and explicit long-term memories.
-Name the two types of explicit long-term memories and describe how they are different.
-Provide an example of an implicit memory and explain why it is not explicit.
-Explain at least one source of evidence that implicit and explicit memories are supported by different cognitive systems. - 3.
-In the domain of problem solving, what is an insight?
-What are ill-defined and well-defined problems and how do the two types of problems differ.
-What is the experimental evidence that suggests insights occur when solving certain types of problems?
-Are insights more likely to be helpful for well-defined or ill-defined problems, explain why? - 4.
+Give an example of a mental process or ability that would be difficult or impossible to study using introspection and explain why this is the case.
+Explain what, if any, advantages would come from using the behaviorist research approach.
+What are the major limitations of the behaviorist approach to psychological processes? - 2.
+Describe the differences between implicit and explicit long-term memories.
+Name the two types of explicit long-term memories and describe the similarities and differences between them.
+Provide a specific example of implicit knowledge and explain why it is not explicit knowledge.
+Explain at least one source of scientific evidence that implicit and explicit memories are supported by different cognitive systems. - 3.
+In the domain of problem solving, what are ill-defined and well-defined problems and how do the two types of problems differ.
+How would you describe the role of insights in problem solving?
+Are insights more likely to be helpful for well-defined or ill-defined problems?
+Explain why? - 4.
 Describe the Wason card selection task (aka four-card problem) and the mistake that people typically make in the task.
-How does the task relate to the falsification principle?
-What do the results of experiments that have used abstract and concrete versions of the four-card problem indicate about the roles of concreteness and pragmatic schemas in judging the validity of a rule? - 5.
+What is indicated about the role of real-world knowledge in judgment and reasoning when comparing abstract and concrete versions of conditional reasoning tasks that are similar to the four card problem? - 5.
 What is the cocktail party effect and what does it demonstrate about attention?
-Explain why Broadbent's Early Selection Model of Attention cannot explain how people are able to overhear their own name even when focusing on another speaker.
-Explain why Treisman's Attenuation Model and the Late Selection Model of Attention can account this phenomenon.
+Explain why Broadbent's Early Selection Model of Attention cannot explain why people are likely to overhear their own name in an unattended conversation even when focusing on a different speaker.
+Explain why Treisman's Attenuation Model and the Late Selection Model of Attention can both account for this phenomenon and describe the explanation that each model would provide.